kimcharli/jccm/readme.md

 2. **Import Inventory:**
    - Navigate to the "Inventory" section.
    - Click on "Import Inventory" and upload your device inventory file.
-Supported file formats include CSV and JSON.
+Supported excel file formats - xlsx.

 3. **Get Facts:**
    - Select the devices from your inventory.